pktrance/Spotify-Catalog-Insights/README.md

 ## Analysis Approach

-This project combines SQL and Python to analyze strategic patterns across three key dimensions:
+This project combines SQL and Python to test three strategic hypotheses about the music streaming industry:

-**1. Label Performance** – Tested whether catalog size correlates with success by grouping labels into size categories and comparing average album popularity.
-Found that mid-size independent labels (50-199 albums) achieve 59% higher performance than major labels, suggesting strategic curation outperforms volume.

-**2. Artist Concentration** – Examined success distribution by grouping artists into popularity tiers and measuring engagement per tier.
-Revealed that top 5% of artists (60+ popularity) achieve 4.3x higher per-album engagement, indicating platform winner-takes-all dynamics.

-**3. Album Composition** – Analyzed relationship between track count and popularity to identify optimal album length.
-Found non-linear pattern with 13-16 track albums performing best, contradicting simple "shorter is better" hypothesis.
+**1. Label Performance Hypothesis**
+*Does larger catalog size correlate with higher success?*

+Grouped labels by catalog size (Small: 1-49, Mid: 50-199, Large: 200-499, Major: 500+ albums) and compared average album popularity across categories.
+Used SQL CTEs to calculate label sizes, then joined with album performance data to identify patterns.

+**2. Artist Concentration Hypothesis**
+*How concentrated is success on streaming platforms?*

+Segmented artists into popularity tiers (Niche <20, Emerging 20-39, Mid-Tier 40-59, Popular 60-79, Superstars 80+) and measured per-album engagement differentials.
+Calculated weighted averages to compare top-tier vs. bottom-tier performance.

+**3. Album Composition Hypothesis**
+*Is there an optimal album length for maximizing popularity?*

+Categorized albums by track count (EP ≤8, Standard 9-12, Long 13-16, Very Long 17-20, Deluxe 20+) and analyzed popularity distributions.
+Examined standard deviations to assess within-group variance and pattern consistency.

+**Technical Implementation:**
+- SQL (PostgreSQL) for multi-table joins, data extraction, and categorical filtering
-**Technical Implementation:** Used SQL (PostgreSQL) to merge normalized tables and extract data, then Python (Pandas) for categorical grouping, aggregation, and visualization.
+- Python (Pandas) for aggregation, statistical calculations, and derived metrics
+- Matplotlib/Seaborn for visualization
+- Filtered to `albumtype = 'album'` throughout for methodological consistency

 For detailed SQL queries, data transformations, and visualization code, [see the Jupyter notebook](https://github.com/pktrance/Spotify-Catalog-Insights/blob/main/spotify-database-analysis-2025.ipynb).